svdo/swift-SecurityExtensions/README.md

 Usage
 -----
-The easiest way to use this library is using [CocoaPods](https://cocoapods.org).
-Just put something like this in your `Podfile`:
+The easiest way to use this library is using Swift Package Manager or [CocoaPods](https://cocoapods.org).
+For CocoaPods, put something like this in your `Podfile`:

-    pod 'SecurityExtensions', '~> 1.0'
+    pod 'SecurityExtensions', '~> 4.0'

 License
 -------